sbailey/h5boss/h5boss_py/docs/source/add.rst

 Usage:
 ------
 Given a plate/mjd/fiber query list.
-This `add` command will compare the existing plate/mjd/fibers in the base hdf5 file with this query, then search the new plate/mjd/fiber (which are not existed in the base hdf5 file) from the input hdf5 files, and then add the founded plate/mjd/fiber into the base file.
+This `add` command will update the base hdf5 accordingly.
+Basically, update will
+  * Compare the existing plate/mjd/fibers in the base hdf5 file with this query,
+  * Search the new plate/mjd/fiber, which are not existed in the base hdf5 file, from the input hdf5 files
+  * Add the founded plate/mjd/fiber into the base file

 The base file is supposed to be augmented with a few new plate/mjd/fibers.